-Prerequisite: Sophomore standing and a 100-level survey course in United States or European or World history; or permission of instructor.
+Prerequisite: Sophomore standing and one 100-level history course, or permission of instructor.

 HSTA 323 African-American History

 An examination of African-American history from the colonial era to the present.
 Topics include the rise of chattel slavery, the influence of African-Americans on the American economy, the evolution of Jim Crow, the rise of the Civil Rights Movement of the twentieth century, the effects of constitutional and legal changes, and contributions of African-Americans to American culture.